1977 South African Grand Prix

 Seven months on from the accident that almost cost him his life, Niki Lauda returned to the top step of the podium with a crushing drive to victory at Kyalami, despite an ill-handling.
 He took the lead from pole-sitter James Hunt early in the race and was never headed - an important result given that Ferrari had wanted to favour Carlos Reutemann for the title (who finished a distant eighth and out of the points).

 However, Lauda’s joy at winning was short lived once he was informed of one of the most senseless tragedies in F1 history.
-On lap 22 of the race, Renzo Zorzi broke down on the straight and his Shadow caught fire.
+On lap 22 of the race, Renzo Zorzi’s Shadow broke down on the straight and caught fire.
 As two marshals ran across the circuit to extinguish the flames, Zorzi’s teammate, Tom Pryce, came flying over the crest unsighted.
-He hit 19-year-old Frederick Jansen van Vuuren in a gruesome accident as the fire extinguisher he was carrying hit Pryce’s helmet, killing both young men instantly.
+He hit 19-year-old marshal Frederick Jansen van Vuuren in a gruesome accident as the fire extinguisher he was carrying hit Pryce’s helmet, killing both young men instantly.

 Graham McRae (born 1940) had an extremely successful career in Formula 5000 racing (a kind of cheaper, simpler version of F1) but only started one grand prix, for Frank Williams at Silverstone in 1973, which he retired from on the very first lap.